mmackh/BaseComponents/README.md

 ![Screenshot](https://user-images.githubusercontent.com/948693/71639820-2a930100-2c7e-11ea-8700-24bb3c0b6318.png)

-When looking at the sample code blow, we have a View Controller that supports:
+When looking at the sample code, we have a View Controller that supports:
 - Dynamic Type
 - Self-sizing cells
 - Refresh control, reloading the data